openstack-infra/bindep/README.rst

 ``other-requirements.txt`` file by hand if they choose, or install `bindep` first and then use it.

+The output from bindep is fairly verbose normally, but passing an option of -b/--brief outputs just the missing packages one per line, suitable for feeding to your package management tool of choice.

 If you need to maintain multiple requirements list files you can pass a specific filename with the -f/--file command line option.
 If you want to read the list from standard input in a pipeline instead, use a filename of "-".

+When bindep runs, its exit code is ``0`` if no described packages are missing, but ``1`` if there are packages which it believes need to be installed.

 Profiles
 --------